coderbyheart/adacon23/content/code-of-conduct.md

 > Conduct.
 This Code of Conduct applies not only to our events but to all
 > digital spaces that are operated by us, such as GitHub.

-_Ada Con Norway_ is a yearly event to celebrate Norwegian women and gender queer people that are Individual Contributors in tech on Ada Lovelace Day Oct 8th.
+_Ada Con Norway_ is a yearly conference celebrating underrepresented folks in Tech in Norway.

 We value the participation of everyone who wants to celebrate with us and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all